III. D. Evaluation Team

 3. Conflict of Interest

-When selecting the evaluation team, the Project Manager and IEU must ensure that there is no conflict of interest.
+When selecting the evaluation team, the Project Manager must ensure that there is no conflict of interest.
 A Declaration of interest (see Chapter III tools) should be signed by the Evaluator(s).

 The following potential sources of conflicts of interest could be identified:

 a) Conflict of interest due to past engagement

 Consultants should not be assigned to the evaluation of projects or programmes in which they have had prior involvement in the design, implementation, decision-making or financing stages.
 Typical examples of prior involvement include the inception, formulation, appraisal, supervision, support mission, or any other design or support activity for projects, programmes, corporate processes or policies to be examined by the evaluation.

 b) Conflict of interest due to potential future involvement